 Creating psychological safety at work for all employees

-Psychological safety at work has become an increasingly important inclusion issue as companies grapple with ways to retain more of their employees and create an environment where employees are fully engaged.
+Psychological safety at work has become an increasingly important inclusion issue as companies grapple with ways to retain employees and create an engaging work environment.
 The term, coined by Harvard Business School Professor Amy Edmondson, refers to a belief that one can voice their concerns, speak, ask questions or make mistakes without the risk of punishment or humiliation.

 But how does a company ensure psychological safety exists at all levels of the organisation?
 And what does that look like?

 To truly judge whether an organisation has strong psychological safety, you ultimately must start at the top.
-If senior leaders have a “my way or the highway” approach, that will have a chilling effect on employees offering new ideas or speaking up generally.
+If senior leaders have a “my way or the highway” approach, that will have a chilling effect on employees.
+In turn, employees will be less likely to take the interpersonal risk of offering new ideas or speaking up generally.

-Leaders can set a positive tone as catalysts by role modeling the behaviour they expect from their team.
+Leaders can set a positive tone as catalysts by role modelling the behaviour they expect from their team.
 Some ways to do that effectively include:

-Leaders modeling these behaviours make it more likely that mid-level managers and supervisors will follow suit in their own interactions with employees and ensure there is a company-wide culture of inclusion that prioritises psychological safety.
+Leaders modelling these behaviours make it more likely that mid-level managers and supervisors will follow suit.
+This, in turn, will ensure there is a company-wide culture of inclusion that prioritises psychological safety.

 Making the business case for psychological safety at work

-The good news is getting buy-in from senior leaders when it comes to psychological safety at work need not be a herculean task.
+The good news is that getting buy-in from senior leaders to build psychological safety at work need not be a herculean task.

 “Psychological safety is actually even easier (than other DEI initiatives) because it is so linked to innovation and that’s how businesses grow,” says Jo Portlock, Vice President of Diversity and Inclusion at LexisNexis Risk Solutions.
 “There is no point in having a great idea unless you share it,” Portlock adds.
 “At that level, it’s easy to get buy in.”

 Along these lines, presentation plays a key role.
-That means HR professionals need to speak the language of senior leaders and understand their motivations in making the business case for resources to enhance psychological safety within an organisation.
+That is, you need to speak the language of senior leaders and understand their motivations.
+By setting the stage in this way, you can make a compelling business case for psychological safety.

 Highlight the benefits of psychological safety at work

-HR should show how achieving psychological safety across teams will bring an organisation closer to accomplishing its goals and objectives.
-They can do this by highlighting how projects with greater psychological safety have been shown to have a greater likelihood of success.
+To make the business case, show how creating a psychologically safe workplace will bring an organisation closer to accomplishing its goals and objectives.
+You can do this by highlighting how projects with greater psychological safety have been shown to have a greater likelihood of success.

-Senior leaders can relate to the bottom line and will buy into that more readily than if a goal is stated as “helping people feel safe,” not that this isn’t also important.
+Senior leaders can relate to the bottom line and will buy into that more readily than if you state the goal as “helping people feel safe.”
+That’s not to say helping employees feel safe isn’t also important.
 For instance, Google’s Project Aristotle found that individuals on teams with higher psychological safety:

 At the same time, it’s also important to explain to leaders as well as employees what psychological safety isn’t.
 “It’s not a get-out-of-jail free card with performance,” said Portlock.